serdeliverance/turro-lingo-api/README.md

 # m-flashcards

-Flashcards for learning language phrases.
+Flashcards for learning languages.
+This project born from a real need and also comes in handy to dive deeper into `Nextjs` and related technologies.

 ## Stack